Kashu7100/Qualia2.0/examples/reinforcement_learning/README.md

 ## TRPO
 Trust Region Policy Optimization (TRPO)

 ## PPO
 Proximal Policy Optimization (PPO) is a policy gradient based method.

 ## ACKTR
+Actor-Critic using Kronecker-Factored Trust Region (ACKTR) is a policy gradient method with the trust region optimization, which will reduce the complexity closer to a first-order optimization like the Gradient Descent.